Recent Searches

 • Opportunities to participate in the routine professional activities of the agency such as staff meetings, planning sessions, and special events.

-• An opportunity to work on a project(s) that provide experiences in one or more of the Eight Areas of Responsibilities of Health Education Specialists.
+• An opportunity to work on a project(s) that provide experiences in one or more of the Eight Responsibilities in the health field

 • Professional working space, facilities, and resources for the intern's use if possible.

-• Notify the EIU Public Health Department Internship Coordinator of any situation or problem which may threaten the student’s successful completion of the assignment.
+• Notify the EIU Public Health Department Intern Coordinator of any situation or problem which may threaten the student’s successful completion of the assignment.

 • Complete two Intern Evaluations during the internship.